 by irrigated fields with Cairo in the distance are also memorable images

-Kilimanjaro, the highest point in Africa
+the highest mountain in Africa has three

 original plan was to turn east after arriving at Cairo, then fly over western